 Specializations for the MST are not noted on a student’s final transcripts or other official documents.

 Computer networking enables efficient communication and information sharing to take place among widely dispersed participants.
-The recent emergence of the global Internet-and the availability of ever cheaper, more powerful computation and communication devices-is paving the way for a new generation of ubiquitous and pervasive networks.
+The global Internet-and the availability of ever cheaper, more powerful computation and communication devices-is paving the way for a new generation of ubiquitous and pervasive networks.

 In this specialization, you will explore a variety of problems encountered in designing computer networks and learn common techniques to solve these problems.
 Courses are designed to equip graduates with the knowledge and skills required to contribute to the field of data communication and networking.
 The focus is on network models and architectures, protocol design and implementation, resource management, quality of service support, and security.
 You will acquire a solid conceptual and practical understanding of how computer network technologies operate and the ability to analyze the benefits and limitations of current and future networking technologies.
 You will also gain valuable insights into the design, management, and security of computer networks, and have an opportunity to take additional electives from the Department of Computer Science, depending on your interests.